firesharkstudios/butterfly-server/docs/README.md

 This is "RESTlike API" because it's not following the standard practice of using HTTP Verbs to define the actions (which is often problematic with entities with a large number of actions).

-You need an implementation of [IWebApi](api/Butterfly.Core.WebApi/IWebApi) like [EmbedIO](#using-embedio).
+You need an implementation of [IWebApi](https://butterflyserver.io/docfx/api/Butterfly.Core.WebApi.IWebApi.html) like [EmbedIO](#using-embedio).

-### Defining Actions

-Use [OnGet](api/Butterfly.Core.WebApi/IWebApi/OnGet) to respond to HTTP GET requests.

-Use [OnPost](api/Butterfly.Core.WebApi/IWebApi/OnPost) to respond to HTTP POST requests.

 ## Creating a Subscription API

 ### Overview

-[ISubscriptionApi](api/Butterfly.Core.Channel/ISubscriptionApi) allows defining a Subscription API that can push real-time data to clients like this...
+[ISubscriptionApi](https://butterflyserver.io/docfx/api/Butterfly.Core.WebApi.ISubscriptionApi.html) allows defining a Subscription API that can push real-time data to clients like this...

 ```cs
 subscriptionApi.OnSubscribe("todos", (vars, channel) => {